LinkWellNodes/Documentation/docs/faq/Chainlink-Operators.md

 The answer depends on your specific use case:

 * **If you require testnet data**: Generally YES, it could be advisable to run your own Chainlink node - especially if you're interested in learning the ropes from a node operator's perspective, and [Chainlink Functions](/faq/Chainlink-Consumers#should-i-use-chainlink-functions) won't suit your requirements.
 On testnets, the stakes are low, and you can easily take advantage of trial-and-error without fear of monetary loss.
 That being said, there are many existing Chainlink node operators who already run jobs on a multitude of testnets, all which you can use for free (ie, without having to spin up your own node infrastructure).
-The #operator-requests channel of the Chainlink Discord server is the best way to get matched up with one of these node operators.
+The `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink) is the best way to get matched up with one of these node operators.
 Typically, you'll have a response within the hour.

-* **If you require mainnet data**: Generally NO, mainnet data consumers should not be running their own Chainlink node - not only from a decentralization standpoint (controlling all parts of the data pipeline is typically frowned upon in the Web3 space), but from a cost perspective as well.
+* **If you require mainnet data**: Generally NO, mainnet data consumers should not be running their own Chainlink node - not only from a decentralization standpoint (controlling all parts of the data pipeline is typically frowned upon in the trustless Web3 space), but from a cost perspective as well.
 See [here](#how-much-does-it-cost-to-run-a-chainlink-node) for information related to the costs of running a reliable mainnet Chainlink node infrastructure.

 * **If you want to make money running a Chainlink node**: Please see our write-up on this topic [here](#is-running-a-chainlink-node-profitable).